 However, when that does come, things really start to move and we’re on our way.
 This leads us to a not-overly dramatic climax, followed by a run-down that seems slightly slow.
 However, just when we’re thinking, “are we there yet,” Darnton throws us a final twist and then ends the novel abruptly.
 While that might seem abrupt, I liked how Darnton put questions back into our minds that we thought we had answered.

 Darnton writes this with a very simple and straightforward style that never overpowers the action.
 Still, she gives us enough background and smatterings of Spanish to make us feel that Darnton knows the local and understands the culture, particularly from an observer’s point of view.
 Together this makes a read that is compelling enough to deserve the title of mystery, with a nice mix of psychology.
 For all of this, I’m going to give it four out of five stars and recommend it for those who like aren’t huge mystery lovers, but enjoy one that also includes some non-mysterious drama.

-“The Perfect Mother” by Nina Darnton, is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada & Australia), iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
+“The Perfect Mother” by Nina Darnton, is available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks (USA, Canada & Australia), iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an advance reader copy of this book for review via NetGalley.
 (This review originally appeared on my Times of Israel Blog.)